-3. CONCLUSION
+5. CONCLUSION

 The study examined the dermatoglyphic patterns of Uturu people of Abia State, Nigeria.
 Dermatoglyphic patterns as observed in the present study was similar to those of other Nigerian studies.
-There was more ulnar loop, followed by whorl, arch, central pocket loop, double loop, radial loop in the study population.
-Sexual differences were not observed in the patterns studied, except for the index finger of both hands.
+Uturu indigenes have a higher percentage of ulnar loop, followed by whorl, arch, central pocket loop, double loop and radial loop.
+Except the index finger in both hands, sexual dimorphism was not observed in the dermatoglyphic patterns of Uturu indigenes.

-The present study had the lowest amount to radial loop pattern as compared to previous studies.
+The present study had the lowest amount of radial loop pattern when compared to previous studies.
 There was also a prevalence of double loop and central pocket loop as compared to previous studies.
 The ulnar loop was the highest in qualitative variables as seen in previous studies.

 This study will be relevant in anthropology, medicine, especially in forensic investigations involving the people of Uturu.